stijn-dejongh/lovecraft_public_domain/manuscript/azathoth.md

 tall cities.
 After years he began to call the slow-sailing stars by name, and to follow them in fancy when they glided regretfully out of sight; till at length his vision opened to many secret vistas whose existence no common eye suspects.
-And one night a mighty gulf was bridged, and the dream-haunted skies swelled down to the lonely watcher&rsquo;s window to merge with the close air of his room and make him a part of their fabulous wonder.
+And one night a mighty gulf was bridged, and the dream-haunted skies swelled down to the lonely watcher's window to merge with the close air of his room and make him a part of their fabulous wonder.

   There came to that room wild streams of violet midnight glittering with dust